ionic-team/ionic-portals-react-native/README.md

 ```

 #### iOS Specific Configuration
+##### AppDelegate
-Both Capacitor and ReactNative have classes named `AppDelegate`.
+Both Capacitor and React Native have classes named `AppDelegate`.
 To prevent a clash that can prevent your React Native application from launching,
 you will need to rename `AppDelegate` to something else:
 ```objective-c
 // AppDelegate.h